typedb/biograkn/README.md

 3. `cd` into the unzipped folder, via terminal or command prompt.
 4. run `./grakn start server`

-## Interacting With BioGrakn
+## Interacting With BioGrakn DN
-Queries can be run over BioGrakn, via Graql Console, Grakn Clients and Grakn Workbase.
+Queries can be run over BioGrakn DN, via Graql Console, Grakn Clients and Grakn Workbase.

 ### Via Graql Console
-While inside the unzipped folder, via terminal or command prompt, run: `./graql console -k biograkn_v2`.
+While inside the unzipped folder, via terminal or command prompt, run: `./graql console -k BioGrakn DN_v2`.
 The console is now ready to answer your queries.

 ### Via Grakn Clients
 Grakn Clients are available for [Java](https://github.com/graknlabs/grakn/tree/master/client-java), [Node.js](https://github.com/graknlabs/grakn/tree/master/client-nodejs) and [Python](https://github.com/graknlabs/grakn/tree/master/client_python).
-Through these clients, you will be able to perform read and write operations over BioGrakn.
+Through these clients, you will be able to perform read and write operations over BioGrakn DN.
-See an example of how this is done in the [Grakn <> BLAST integration example](./examples/blast/analysis.py).
+See an example of how this is done in the [Grakn <> BLAST integration example](./examples/blast/analysis.py), using the [Python](https://github.com/graknlabs/grakn/tree/master/client_python) client.

 ### Via Grakn Workbase
 Download the [latest release of Grakn Workbase](https://github.com/graknlabs/grakn/releases), install and run it.

-Read the [documentation on Workbase](http://dev.grakn.ai/docs/workbase/visualiser) or watch a short series of videos about [using workbase with the Grakn <> BLAST integration example](https://www.youtube.com/watch?v=PZoG-M_hY30&index=4&list=UUtZKw0RFof3x23KqGtW3yDA).
+Read the [documentation on Workbase](http://dev.grakn.ai/docs/workbase/visualiser) or watch a short series of videos about [using workbase with the Grakn <> BLAST integration example](https://www.youtube.com/watch?v=pHIer5roF4c&list=PLtEF8_xCPklaTR4RaB3ng9V3Ov7n980cQ).

 ## Understanding the Schema
-The schema for the BioGrakn knowledge graph defines how the knowledge graph is modelled to represent the reality of its dataset.
-To understand the underlying ontology, you may read through the [`schema.gql`](./schema.gql) or view the [visualised schema](./visualised-schema.png).
+The schema for the BioGrakn DN knowledge graph defines how the knowledge graph is modelled to represent the reality of its dataset.
+To understand the underlying data structure, you may read through the [`schema.gql`](./schema.gql) or view the [visualised schema](./visualised-schema.png).

 ## Example Queries